QuantEcon/lecture-source-jl/rst_files/julia_by_example.rst

 The ``ϵ[1:5]`` returns an array of the first 5 elements of ``ϵ``

-Notice from the above that:
+Notice from the above that

 * array indices start at 1 (like MATLAB and Fortran, but unlike Python and C)